andresgomezllavata/Java-API/JavaAPI Documentation.md

     ```

 * ## `/findByNameContaining/{partialName}`
     ### `GET`
     This endpoint will retrieve a list of all superheroes existing in the database with their names containing the `partialName` param.
-For example, this endpoint called with `partialName="man"` will retrieve superheroes like Batman, Superman, Spiderman, etc.
+For example, this endpoint called with `/findByNameContaining/man` will retrieve superheroes like Batman, Superman, Spiderman, etc.

     ### RESPONSE SAMPLE
     ```